-- control of introduced plant and animal species, in particular pine trees, bitou bush, sea spurge, bridal creeper and other garden escapees, foxes and rabbits - conservation of populations of threatened species of animals and plants by protecting relevant habitats and ecosystems - closure of inappropriate vehicle tracks formed by unauthorised use on the coastline, particularly those which impact on heathland - determination of the ecological burning requirements of the park's plants and animals and implementation of appropriate fire management strategies as outlined in the Ben Boyd Fire Management Plan - protection and maintenance of Aboriginal sites by track interpretation, surfacing and other works, in consultation with the Aboriginal community and Traditional Owners - conservation of significant historic sites through survey, assessment, maintenance programs and interpretation and reuse - promotion of minimal impact recreation use practices - retention of the low impact and unobtrusive nature of access and facilities - maintenance of existing recreation facilities, including camping at Saltwater Creek and Bittangabee Bay
+- control of introduced plant and animal species, in particular pine trees, bitou bush, sea spurge, bridal creeper and other garden escapees, foxes and rabbits - conservation of populations of threatened species of animals and plants by protecting relevant habitats and ecosystems - closure of inappropriate vehicle tracks formed by unauthorised use on the coastline, particularly those which impact on heathland - determination of the ecological burning requirements of the park's plants and animals and implementation of appropriate fire management strategies as outlined in the Ben Boyd National Park and Bell Bird Creek Nature Reserve Fire Management Strategy - protection and maintenance of Aboriginal sites by track interpretation, surfacing and other works, in consultation with the Aboriginal community and Traditional Owners - conservation of significant historic sites through survey, assessment, maintenance programs and interpretation and reuse - promotion of minimal impact recreation use practices - retention of the low impact and unobtrusive nature of access and facilities - maintenance of existing recreation facilities, including campgrounds management of the Light to Light walk and environs as a sustainable, high quality walking experience in keeping with the natural and generally undeveloped feel of the southern coast of the park

-- management of the Light to Light Walk and environs as a sustainable, high quality walking experience in keeping with the natural and generally undeveloped feel of the southern coast of the park - provide conditions on the Light to Light Walk conducive to optimising a wide range of walking experiences, including commercially operated tours - provide camping and permanent hard-roofed accommodation and associated facilities such as kitchens and toilets, on the Light to Light Walk - improve accommodation in the keepers' cottages and telegraph station at Green Cape Lightstation, adaptively re-use other buildings and construct new buildings to provide additional accommodation - promotion of key visitor destinations, especially the Light to Light Walk and the historic precincts of Boyds Tower and Green Cape Lightstation.
+- provide conditions on the Light to Light walk conducive to optimising a wide range of walking experiences, including commercially operated tours - provide camping and permanent hard-roofed accommodation and associated facilities such as kitchens and toilets, on the Light to Light walk - improve accommodation in the keepers' cottages and telegraph station at Green Cape Lightstation, adaptively re-use other buildings and construct new buildings to provide additional accommodation - promotion of key visitor destinations, especially the Light to Light walk and the historic precincts of Boyds Tower and Green Cape Lightstation.

-4. Natural and Cultural Values
+4. Natural and cultural values

-4.1 Geology, Landforms, Soils and Water Quality
+4.1 Geology, landforms, soils and water quality